datacoves/docs/docs/getting-started/developer/working-with-dbt-datacoves.md

 ## Creating and Editing Models and Sources

-- **Manually creating Models and Sources:** Learn how to manually create models and sources within Datacoves.
+- **Manually creating dbt Sources and Model:** Learn how to create models and sources within Datacoves.

 - **Usage of [dbt-coves generate sources](https://github.com/datacoves/dbt-coves#readme):** Explore how to use the `dbt-coves` tool to generate sources efficiently.